wp-plugins/ip2location-country-blocker/readme.txt

 * 2.2.2 Fixed session issues.
 * 2.2.2 Fixed blocking failed in backend area.
 * 2.2.4 Fixed issue with Query IP.
 Prevent admin from blocking themselves in admin area.
+* 2.2.5 Fixed issue with secret code to by pass blocking.

 == Installation ==